kevinferg/normal-distribution/README.md

 # Sampling from a standard normal distribution

 ## Description
 Comparing several algorithms for sampling from a normal distribution.
+Includes an implementation of PPND7 to compute the probit function.

 The currently implemented methods are:
 - Irwin-Hall